 No one wants to think about the what-ifs while planning a vacation.
 But the idea of getting sick on a cruise is one of the worst things I can imagine when it comes to travel ailments.

 We decided on a quick 3-night trip in February – a short trip because we were unsure of how everyone would respond to life at sea.

-As the avid Googler that I am, I did tons of research beforehand.
+As the avid researcher that I am, I did tons of research about motion sickness and how to avoid it on our cruise.
 I learned about taking Bonine or Dramamine starting the day before embarkation to combat seasickness and I prayed that no one would get the flu in the weeks leading up to the trip.

 I took all my research and put it to good use by packing sunscreen and Tylenol and Motrin and allergy medicine.
 I brought band-aids and Neosporin and vitamins.

 No one got sick ahead of the cruise so we were golden.
 All that was left was a weekend of fun!

 Our first day aboard the ship was magical.
 The boys had a blast playing in the kids’ club and swimming.
 We ate and had ice cream and waved goodbye to the shore.
 And so far so good!
 No one was sea sick!

 Later that night, we noticed that Calvin’s hands were bright red and itchy.
 We thought he was having an allergic reaction to the soap on board so we reached into our handy tool-kit and slathered him with hydro-cortisone cream.